ghoomfrog/silili/vocabulary.md

 # Vocabulary

-To search a Lil Si word, press Ctrl+F then type the word surrounded by apostrophes (').
+To search a Saj Lil word, press Ctrl+F then type the word surrounded by apostrophes (').

 *aj*, *ija* and *kwa* are documented in the [main page](./README.md).